Nagarjuna filmography

-Nagarjuna is an Indian actor and producer who works in the Telugu cinema.
-He has acted in over 100 films as a lead actor as well as playing supporting and cameo roles, including Hindi and Tamil cinema.
+Nagarjuna (Born 29 August 1959) is an Indian actor and producer who works in the Telugu cinema.
+He has acted in over 90 films as a lead actor as well as playing supporting and cameo roles, including Hindi and Tamil cinema.
 He has received nine state Nandi Awards, three Filmfare Awards South, and one Special Mention at the National Film Awards.
 The 1996 film Ninne Pelladata which he produced, was declared the Best Telugu film of the year at the National Film Awards.